ricardosilva1990/NewsApp/README.md

 # NewsApp
-A iOS app to show the top headlines for BBC News.
+A iOS app to show the top headlines for BBC News and more...